maksii/UTOPIA-Upload-Assistant/README.md

 This is a fork of L4G's Upload Assistant for the UTOPIA tracker.
 The main differences between this version and the original are:

+* Merged updated changes from [Audionut](https://github.com/Audionut/Upload-Assistant) and [L4GSP1KE](https://github.com/L4GSP1KE/Upload-Assistant) repos
 * Utopia-specific configuration
 * Modified naming rules to comply with tracker requirements
 * Removed configuration and code specific to other trackers, making this version focused on UTOPIA only.
 * Migrated hardcoded Python configuration (.py file) to a JSON-based approach.
 * Integration with PyInstaller for building a frozen executable
-* Removed all Docker-related configurations from the project(not in roadmap right now)
+* Removed all Docker-related configurations from the project(not in roadmap right now. will be restored only after full project stabilization and testing)
-* Removed Discord-related code from the project.(not in roadmap right now)
+* Removed Discord-related code from the project.(not in roadmap right now. will be restored only after full project stabilization and testing)
+* naming rules refactored and moved to json configutation

+If you are looking for the latest supported version of the original L4G's Upload Assistant, please use [Audionut/Upload-Assistant](https://github.com/Audionut/Upload-Assistant).

 ## PyInstaller